 How to Set SMART Goals

-Sometimes the difference between surviving and thriving comes down to the ability to set and achieve goals.
-We hear so much about the importance of goals but so little about how to set rewarding yet realistic ones.
-Research shows that by setting clearly defined goals, you are more likely to achieve them.
+Sometimes the difference between surviving and thriving comes down to the ability to form a strategy for goals and achieve them.
+You might hear so much about the importance of goals but so little about how to reach your goals.
+It starts by setting rewarding yet realistic ones.
+Research shows that by setting clearly defined and detailed goals, you are more likely to achieve them.
 Even if said goals are not met, you will be happier simply by striving for them (Will Meek, Ph.D.).

 In addition to being more successful and fulfilled in life, there are many benefits to be had from goal setting.
 People who are goal-oriented often: